Joel-hou/registry-scripts-win10/README.md

-# Better Use Windows
+# Better Use Windows 10

-## Software to enhance your experience with Windows
+## Software to enhance your experience with Windows 10
 ### Tool
 - Chrome
 - Office
 - CloudMusic
 - Shadowsocks
-- Winrar
 - Vmware
 - CCleaner
+- Free Download Manager
+- Winrar
 Create a new file named rarreg.key contains the following lines
 ```
 RAR registration data